stackbit-projects/magical-iron-e6244/content/pages/index.md

       - title: TipsyTiger Hard Seltzer
         title_align: left
         content: >
           Dreamt of owning your very own business?
-Co-own a hard seltzer line with the TipsyTigers.
+Co-share a hard seltzer line with the TipsyTigers.
 Join us in building the world’s first premium NFT hard seltzer.
 Gain access to private launch parties, vote on limited-edition flavors, earn dividends from sales.